Parrouge/M3-Mathworks-Code/README.md

 1. **Model indoor temperatures** in non‑air‑conditioned homes during a 24‑hour heat wave.
 2. **Predict peak energy demand** on the city’s power grid over the next 20 years, accounting for population changes, climate trends, and electric‑vehicle adoption.
-3. **Score neighborhood vulnerability** to heat waves and grid failures using weighted factors and Monte Carlo sensitivity analysis to ensure robustness under real‑world variability—then translate findings into actionable recommendations.
+3. **Score neighborhood vulnerability** to heat waves and grid failures using weighted factors and Monte Carlo sensitivity analysis to ensure robustness under real‑world variability, then translate findings into actionable recommendations.

 All results, discussion and full technical details are in the PDF report.